-I highly recommend using some sort of hardware timer to limit transmission time.
-Without this, you might end up with your transmitter stuck on for a very long time.
+I recommend using some sort of hardware timer to limit transmission time.
+Without this, you might end up with your transmitter stuck on for a very long time due to a software malfunction.
 Alternatively some radios have a configurable transmit timeout setting to limit transmission time.

-Others have documented this type of interface extensively so I won't duplicate the effort.
+There are many ham radio "soundcard" applications and others have documented this type of interface extensively so I won't duplicate the effort.
 Many homebrew plans and commercial products are available.
 A few random examples: